krishnakadiyala/NPAcourse/labs/Lab_16_Refactor_with_Loops.md

 ##### Step 3

-Add a for loop that loops over `devices` and update all lines that have a "csr1" string in replacing it with the variable called `device` that will be in the for loop, e.g. `for device in devices:`
+Add a for loop that loops over `devices` and updates all lines that have a "csr1" string in replacing it with the variable called `device` that will be in the for loop, e.g. `for device in devices:`

 The updated script should look like this with all "csr1" strings removed: